drBenway/pixi-vn-wiki/start/make-visual-novel.md

 Now we will define the characters of this story.
 To do this we will define in the `/values/characters.ts` file the characters that we will be using.
 For more information on how to create and use characters you can consult: [Characters](/start/character.md) & [Use the characters in *ink*](/ink/ink-character.md)

+What does `mc` mean? `mc` is a common abbreviation for "Main Character".
+It is a common practice in visual novels to use `mc` as the main character's name.

 :::tabs

 == /values/characters.ts